learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 ## Fetching Data with Relationships

 JPA performs join operations automatically to get related data from an entity.
-For one-to-one relationships, it performs the join operation on the first query but we can defer this operation to when the data is accessed in the program using the `fetch` property on the `@OneToOne` annotation.
+For one-to-one relationships, it performs the join operation on the first query, but we can defer this operation until the data is accessed in the program using the `fetch` property on the `@OneToOne` annotation.

 1. Change the `hibernate.hbm2ddl.auto` property in the `persistence.xml` to `none`